Creamy Feta Dill Spinach Dip with Crispy Zucchini Medallions, 3 points+

 IMG_6082

-I think this dip would also be FANTASTIC as a sandwich spread, on burgers or with falafel.
+I think this dip would also be fantastic as a sandwich spread, on burgers or with falafel.
 It can be used in place of any dip or spread.

 Stay tuned tomorrow for the Crunchy Feta, Bacon & Pecan Salad!

-Foodie McBody August 23, 2011 at 9:00 pm
+August 23, 2011 at 9:00 pm

 These look so good I am drooling on my computer!
 I need to have one of these right now!
 I’m trying to chew through my monitor… it’s not… working………………….